Getting an FHA-backed Mortgage

 Appliances and Your Safety

-During a home inspection – which is recommended for an FHA-backed mortgage – the inspector will check the electrical systems, plumbing systems, and other systems.
+During a home inspection– which is recommended for an FHA-backed mortgage – the inspector will check the electrical systems, plumbing systems, and other systems.
 They need to be in good condition because if they are not done correctly, then your stove won’t work safely, or your dishwasher may leak which ties into the security and safety aspect of a property.
-Electrical problems means your stove won’t work properly.
-Plumbing issues means a dishwasher won’t drain water as it should.
+Electrical problems mean your stove won’t work properly.
+Plumbing issues mean a dishwasher won’t drain water as it should.
 And that can lead to more serious issues.
-So it is not about the presence of the appliances themselves that the FHA wants to see.
-It’s more that they can be installed, and installed properly.
+So, it is not about the presence of the appliances themselves that the FHA wants to see.
+It’s more that they can be installed and installed properly.

 In Praise of Home Inspections